sakib4535/EdTech_Databases/README.md

 Welcome to the EdTech Database and Code Repository!
 This repository contains the code and databases for our educational technology project.

-Certainly!
-Here's a template you can use for your README.md file on GitHub:

----

 # EdTech Databases Project